Al Soudah: Tourism

 The town is a tourist center, and has a cable car to the top of the mountain.
 Some people in the area claim to have seen snow fall in more than one season per year.

-culture
+On 25 September 2023, Saudi Crown Prince Mohammed Bin Salman announced the Al Soudah Peaks project as part of Saudi Vision 2030.
+The Al Soudah Peaks project will seek to develop a luxury mountain tourism destination in the region worth a projected $7.732 billion to the country's GDP.
+The project aims to attract 2 million tourists throughout the year by 2033.

+Culture

 Soudah has a distinct culture, geography and its verdant nature that differs slightly from other parts of Saudi Arabia.
 The dress of the region is unique, traditionally women in Soudah have been known to wear colourful headbands and the men flower head wreaths.

-Soudah Season

-Soudah Season is a part of the Saudi Seasons initiative.
-In 2019, Soudah Season took place in July and its activities were implemented in the Soudah highlands, forests and cultural and historical places.